 So don't think "this isn't my subject" -- anything you learn will be useful.
 The harder you find it, the better it is for you!

 We'll have one lecture a week for 90 minutes or so.
-Fridays 3pm, Teaching room 3, Imperial CDT space.
+Fridays 3pm, room 402, Imperial CDT space.
 See here for updates.

-There will be a wrap-up session the following Friday 11am in Huxley 408, Imperial, to go over exercises, examples, things you didn't understand, etc.
+There will be a wrap-up session the following Friday 11am in the same room, to go over exercises, examples, things you didn't understand, etc.